Wisdom Teeth Pittsburgh PA

 The result: swelling, stiffness, pain, and illness.
 Due to the difficulty in keeping partially impacted wisdom teeth clean, they can also cause decay on adjacent teeth that may also require removal.

 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem with wisdom teeth is when tumors or cysts form around the impacted wisdom teeth resulting in the destruction of the jawbone and healthy teeth.

 Removal of the offending impacted wisdom teeth usually resolves these problems.
 Early removal of wisdom teeth is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Drs.
-Dattilo, Hall, Cillo or Dalton has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+Cillo, Dalton, Barbosa and Godwin have the training, licenses, and experience to provide various types of anesthesia for patients to select the best alternative.